eleev/ios-learning-materials/README.md

 - [Apple Developer](https://developer.apple.com) - Centralized resource that makes available various materials related to software development for Apple Ecosystem.
 - [GitHub](https://github.com/) - Yes, that is right! `GitHub` is one of your best friends.
 Here you can find a ton of examples, projects and learn from them.
+- [The Clean Code Blog](http://blog.cleancoder.com) - Not directly related, The Clean Code Blog by Robert C. Martin aka Uncle Bob is a must have resource for Apply Ecosystem developer.
 - [Ray Wenderlich](https://www.raywenderlich.com/) - Is one of the most trusted and well known resources for iOS, macOS, Android, Game Development (and the list goes on).
 - [AppCoda](https://www.appcoda.com/)
 - [objc io](https://www.objc.io)